Disneyland Day 2!!! Get excited.

 He was so fun.
-Man Goofy rules.
+Man, Goofy rules.
 Overall, I do really like how the characters are just sort of walking around the park here.
-I mean they are only around for a little bit at a time but just running into them (as opposed to liking up at a specific time) makes it feel like they actually just live there.
+I mean they are only around for a little bit at a time but just running into them (as opposed to lining up at a specific time) makes it feel like they actually just live there.
 There are still scheduled times to find them in the parks but I do like the more organic interactions.

 Then we rode Roger Rabbit’s Car Too Spin.
 Yay.
 I was soooooo excited this one was still open.
 Super fun.
 And super spinny.

-Then we rode Gadget’s Go Coaster
+Next up – Gadget’s Go Coaster

 We even saw Gepetto!!